What do we know about snus?

 Might other factors in Sweden account for the switch to snus?

 No. Sweden has implemented fewer tobacco control measures than the UK.
 Laws on tobacco use and promotion are less strict that in the UK.
-They don't have a 'comprehensive' smoking ban.
-Smoking is allowed in designated smoking areas in most workplaces and public places.
-Smoking is also permitted in designated smoking areas on public transport.
+They don't have a fully 'comprehensive' smoking ban.
+Smoking is allowed in designated purpose built smoking rooms in some workplaces and some public places like airport terminals.
+Smoking is also permitted in designated smoking areas outside in train stations and bus terminals.
 They don’t have especially high tobacco taxes.
 There is a ban on tobacco advertising and promotion, but advertising and promotion is allowed at points of sale, as are tobacco product displays.
-There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.
+There are total restrictions on tobacco sponsorships.

 What does the Royal College of Physicians, Tobacco Advisory Group say about snus?